JohnLaird04/JohnLaird04.github.io/about.md

 ---

 # About Me
 ![](/assets/img/blog/aboutMe.jpeg){:.lead width="1110" loading="lazy"}
+Near the top of Mount Borah, Idaho.
+{:.figcaption}
-I am currently living in Salt Lake City, Utah, and I am persuing my bachelor's degree in Computer Science at the University of Utah.
+I am originally from Bozeman, Montana, but I am currently living in Salt Lake City, Utah to
+pursue my bachelor's degree in Computer Science at the University of Utah.
 When I am not coding, you will find me playing soccer or ultimate frisbee, hiking, or snowboarding.